wp-plugins/tdo-mini-forms/Readme.txt

 The Form Hacker has a number of "macros".
 These are special strings that are automatically expanded when the Form is displayed.
 Some of these macros are used to automatically generate the Form Key (which is used for security).
 The %%WIDGET:widget-name%% macro can be used to let individual widgets do their thing while you hack everything else.
 A list of macros can be found by clicking on "Show Help" link at the top of the page.

 **Please be aware that if you use the Form Hacker and you later change the setings of your form (modify widgets or options), these changes are not reflected automatically in the Form Hacker.
 You must re-edit the hacked form to pick up the new changes.**

+= Getting even more out of your Form =

+You can now attach additionally PHP code to your form using the "Append to Content" widget.
+If you drag and drop this widget to your Form, you can use it to add anything you like to the post content, however you can also insert PHP code that will get called when the submission is being processed (and any outputed info gets added to the post content).

+For some examples, on the support forums, the Append to Content widget has been used to use the value set in [Custom Field as the Title]( http://thedeadone.net/forum/?p=418#comment-1542 ) and to use the [Submitter's username as Title] ( http://thedeadone.net/forum/?p=269#comment-1459  )

 == Frequently Asked Questions ==